Moving to Norway

 Public transport in Norway is excellent and varied with metro, tram, bus and train systems linking most urban areas at reasonable costs.
 Cities are often small enough to traverse on foot, though it might be better for expats who choose to live in a suburb to have a car.

-On average, salaries are relatively high, with a median monthly income of 41,000 NOK before tax, offsetting the high cost of living.
+On average, salaries are relatively high which offsets the high cost of living.
 The standard of living for both expats and locals is correspondingly high, yet saving money can be very difficult.

 Norwegians generally love their country and are proud of their heritage.
 The Norwegian spirit is best seen on May 17th, the national holiday celebrating the establishment of the Norwegian constitution in 1814 - which, incidentally, makes it the second oldest constitution in the world.
 It is celebrated with more fanfare than is witnessed in many other countries.